Stelvio Pass 2008 (Prato)

 Of course, I couldn’t help myself and did so anyway.

-And although it was far from easy, I got up the first summit at the Glockenhütte (2,024m), had something to eat there, descended 500 meters to the Sacklhütte and climbed up to the second summit at the Eisentahlhöhe (2,042m).
+And although it was far from easy, I got up the first summit at the Glockenhütte (2,024m), had something to eat there, descended 500 meters to the Sacklhütte and ascended to the second summit at the Eisentahlhöhe (2,042m).

-The total of my trip: 25.4 kilometers and 1,416 altimeters over 19 kilometers of climbing – that’s a 7,5% average, with a maximum grade of 18% – in a net time of 1 hour and 50 minutes.
+The total of my trip: 27.5 kilometers and 1,460 altimeters over 20 kilometers of climbing – that’s a 7,3% average – in a net time of 1 hour and 50 minutes.

-The oldest and probably one of the most beautiful passes of Europe.
+The Stelvio is the oldest and one of the most beautiful passes of Europe.

 From Prad (or Prato) it is 24.3 kilometers long, with an altitude gain of 1,808 meters.